How to Make Bacon Jerky

 This is going to give us the sweet and savory flavor combination we’re desiring.
 When you’re done, flip the meat and apply your seasoning rubs to the other side.

-Quick Cooking Tip: For making bacon jerky, or any jerky, do not limit your seasoning.
+Quick Cooking Tip: For making any jerky, do not limit your seasoning.
 You might enjoy a favorite marinade, salad dressing, hot sauce, srirarcha, hot dry peppers or a stronger dose of sugar or honey.
 Your potential is open, but, you may want to limit the amounts you put on so that you don’t overpower your jerked meats.

-Now, after you finish seasoning your meat, take your racks of potential bacon jerky and put them into the refrigerator for about one hour.
+Now, after you finish seasoning your meat, take your racks of potential jerky and put them into the refrigerator for about one hour.

 Once your fire is going good, and the coals are turning gray, put your first piece of hickory wood on.